Navigating the skies: Your essential guide to drone operations with Altitude Angel

 Drone flight approvals

 Approvals are managed by Zone Managers.
 A Zone Manager is an organisation entrusted with overseeing and ensuring the proper management of controlled airspace or a designated airspace ‘zone’.
 Similarly, landowners manage the approval of land access ‘zones’.
-These Zone Managers use compatible digital solutions that are integrated with Altitude Angel’s planning tools to handle approval requests.
+These Zone Managers use compatible digital solutions integrated with Altitude Angel’s planning tools to handle approval requests.

 • Approvals cannot be obtained by contacting Altitude Angel separately.
 The entire process is streamlined and managed digitally through a single digital platform.